rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

     credentials.

 -   Suppose you use an OpenStack or Rackspace CLI tool to authenticate with username and password.
-If you add multi-factor authentication to your account, you cannot authenticate because the CLI tools do not support multi-factor authentication.
+If you add multifactor authentication to your account, you cannot authenticate because the CLI tools do not support multifactor authentication.
 To work around this problem, try one of the following approaches:

-    -   Do not enable multi-factor authentication for accounts that require username and password authentication through a CLI tool.
+    -   Do not enable multifactor authentication for accounts that require username and password authentication through a CLI tool.
     -   If you are using the nova-client, configure the client to authenticate with an API key.